spacetelescope/webbpsf/docs/relnotes.rst

   example configuration file with default values will be created automatically the first time you run webbpsf now, including informative comments describing possible settings.
   This file will be in your astropy config directory, typically something like "~/.astropy/config".

+    * New 'Preferences' dialog allows changing these persistent defaults through the GUI.

 * New function webbpsf.setup_logging() adds some more user-friendliness to the underlying python logging system.
 This includes persistent log settings